 People often stereotype runners and triathletes as type-A personalities.
 And the more serious they are about it, the more “A” they are.
 The truth is, we do love numbers.
 Whether it’s miles, minutes, meters or even pounds, we like to see our numbers.
 Numbers give us a tangible way to see results.
 Through all the ups and downs of life, through all the troubling times and a topsy-turvey economy, what is so great about training and racing is that you get out of it what you put into it.
 We can’t always say the same for our jobs or personal lives.
 I know if I run Yasso 800s while marathon training, it is going to improve my marathon time.
 When visiting the doctor during my last, twin pregnancy (over the age of 40) the doctors were always floored at my numbers.
 Apparently I have awesome hemoglobin and a resting heart rate so low it is alarming.
 So what if we could have a way to take these kinds of numbers to measure what is happening to our muscles, bones, and fat?

 Well, now we do.
-Allied Bone and Joint has a body composition machine that does just that at Allied Bone and Joint.
+Allied Bone and Joint has a body composition machine that does just.
 This Dual Energy X-ray Absorption machine (or DEXA) is the only one in the area.
 It doesn’t just measure bone density for those at risk of osteoporosis.
 The DEXA is a full-body scan from head to toe including legs, arms, lower abdomen and upper torso.
 It shows the fat around organs (called adipose tissue) which when the levels are high, can raise the risk for metabolic diseases like type 2 diabetes.
 One athlete had less than one-tenth of a pound of adipose tissue, while over 4 pounds is high.

 “This is the most accurate method for calculating BMI,” says Rob Hodapp, radiology technologist.
 “And you can see where the fat is hidden,” said Christine Atkins, practice manager.
 The scales in the gym don’t have the capacity to be this accurate.
 After the scan you go home with a 12-page body composition report on your results.
 The colorful report includes graphs and x-ray images of the body.
 It calculates: